Skip to main content

 2.1.
 Regulated Programmes

-Any issues raised by the self-declaration and/or DBS report, will be dealt with according to the University's Policy for Determining Applicants’ Fitness to Practise and Eligibility to Pursue Regulated Programmes of Study.
+Any issues raised by your declaration and/or DBS report/police checks, will be dealt with according to the University’s Policy for Determining Applicants’ Fitness to Practise and Eligibility to Pursue Regulated Programmes of Study.

 2.2.
 Non-regulated Programmes

-All offers for non-regulated programmes are conditional upon disclosure of all relevant unspent convictions as outlined in our policy (see point 1.4).
-Where a conviction is declared, this will subject to the Admissions Review Panel (see below) approving an applicant as suitable for study.
+All offers for non-regulated programmes are conditional upon disclosure of all relevant unspent convictions as outlined in this policy (see point 1.4).
+Where such a conviction is declared, this will be subject to the Admissions Review Panel (see below) approving an applicant as suitable for study.

-To declare an unspent criminal conviction, information as detailed below should be sent to the Admissions Support Team at admissions-advice@cardiff.ac.uk.
+To declare a relevant criminal conviction, information as detailed below should be sent to the Admissions Support Team at admissions-advice@cardiff.ac.uk as soon as possible and prior to enrolment.
 In this correspondence you will need to provide the following:

 • Your full name